mjumbewu/flatten-curve-sim-narrative/06-interacting-with-boundaries.md

 **illustration**

-All of our boundaries are straight, so we don't have to worry about the curvature case (for now).
-If a ball collides with two surfaces simultaneously (say, at a corner) then we can add the normals of each of those surfaces at the points of collision to get the direction of force that will be applied to the ball.
+All of our boundaries are straight, so we don't have to worry about the curvature case &hellip; for now &#128527;.
+If a ball collides with two surfaces simultaneously (say, at a corner) then we can add the normals of each of those surfaces at the points of collision to get the direction of impact that will be applied to the ball (real physics is more nuanced than this, but the physics isn't even the main point of the model that we're building, so let's just get something that looks about right and move on).

 **illustration**

-Once we know the direction of force applied to the ball, we can determine the ball's after-bounce direction of motion.
+Once we know the direction of impact applied to the ball, we can determine the ball's after-bounce direction of motion.
 We can split the ball's velocity into a component that is parallel to the normal vector and a component that is perpendicular.
-Put most simply, we want a new `Vector` that maintains the component of the velocity that is perpendicular to the normal vector, but negates the parallel component.
+We want a new `Vector` that maintains the component of the velocity that is perpendicular to the normal vector, but negates the parallel component.

 **illustration**

 This parallel component of the velocity is called the **projection** of the velocity onto the normal.
-To calculate the projection we can use an operation called the dot product.
+To calculate the projection we can use an operation called the **dot product**.
 The dot product of two vectors `a` and `b`, usually written `a • b`, is defined as follows:

 ```
 a • b = a.x * b.x + a.y * b.y